nedeljkovignjevic/checkers-game/README.md

 ## Usage
 ```
-At this phase game does not support (interface) validation and multiple jumps so dont use it right now :)
 1. python main.py  # runs web server on localhost:5000
 2. Web browse to localhost:5000

+At this phase game does not support (interface) validation and multiple jumps so dont use it right now :)
+Console version is fully featured (it supports validation and multiple jumps)
 ```

 ## References